Indiana Toll Road: Service areas

 Like all other toll highways built in the 1950s, the Toll Road has had service areas (called travel plazas) since its opening.
 Originally, there were eight pairs of travel plazas located approximately every 18 mi.
 Of these, five featured sit-down restaurants operated by Hosts International while the other three had only snack bars.
 Each travel plaza was named after a prominent Indiana native or resident.
 Gasoline and other auto services were available at all travel plazas.
-Originally, various oil companies including Standard, Sinclair, Pure, Gulf, Texaco, and Citgo operated each of the travel plazas.
+Originally, various oil companies included Standard, Sinclair, Pure, Gulf, Texaco, Citgo, ARCO, and Union 76 operating over the years at each of the travel plazas.
 Later, Standard Oil, later Amoco and now BP, assumed operations at all travel plazas.
 Later, BP at the travel plazas was replaced by Mobil, then Phillips 66, and currently Sunoco.

 The westernmost snack bar at milepost 37.5 remained open until the mid-70s and is now used as a "Truck Only Parking" rest area with no facilities.
 The other two at mileposts 72.9 and 108 were closed in 1972, although the one at 108 was also converted into a truck parking area without facilities.
 All were demolished except for one, the former Benjamin Harrison snack bar on the eastbound side at milepost 72.9.
 It presently serves as a state police station and has no public facilities.
 The restaurant interiors were remodeled into short-order cafeterias in the late 1970s when Gladieux Food Services took over operations and were remodeled again for fast food service 1984–1985.

 In June 2015, Ken Daley, the new CEO of the ITRCC, announced that all of the original travel plazas built in 1955 would be demolished and replaced within the next five years.

 As of October 2015, the Booth Tarkington service area, the easternmost in Indiana, was permanently closed.

 In July 2017, the Gene S. Porter (eastbound) and Ernie Pyle (westbound) service plazas opened in Howe.
 Both have Sunoco gas stations.

 As of July 2020, there are eight restored travel plaza rest stops on the ITR, four eastbound and four westbound, situated across the divided highway from each other.
 They comprise the Howe Travel Plaza at mile marker 126, the Elkhart Travel Plaza at mile marker 90, the Rolling Prairie Travel Plaza at mile marker 56, and the Portage Travel Plaza at mile marker 22.
 They offer popular restaurant choices, convenience stores, snack kiosks, and gift shops.
 All travel plazas have modern restrooms, telephones, ATMs, vending, lottery machines, and electric vehicle charging stations.